p-lambda/jukemir/README.md

 Next, we need to extract representations for each WAV file in the processed datasets.
 Note that this process is resource-intensive (especially for certain representations).
 Unless you need to extract representations for a new dataset, you can skip this step and [download pre-computed representations for all datasets](TODO).

 Each representation from our paper (`chroma`, `mfcc`, `choi`, `musicnn`, `clmr`, `jukebox`) has been packaged into a pre-built Docker container with a common API.
 The basic "type signature" of each container takes a folder of WAV files as input and returns a folder of Numpy arrays containing the corresponding representations.
-For example, if you have a folder in your current working directory called `mywavs/`, you can extract representations from Jukebox via the following command, which will create a folder of Numpy arrays called `mywavs_jukebox`:
+For example, if you have a folder in your current working directory called `mywavs/`, you can extract representations from Jukebox via the following command, which will create a folder of Numpy arrays called `mywavs_jukebox/`:

 ```sh
 docker run -it --rm -v $(pwd)/mywavs:/input -v $(pwd)/mywavs_jukebox:/output jukemir/representations_jukebox